Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Introduction

-The catalyst for this research is grounded in the critical examination of current user interface systems, which, while omnipresent and essential, do not come without limitations.
+The modern world relies on and is driven by software.
+Embedded systems, command-line interfaces, web and desktop applications are present across systems all around the world.
+The predominant way in which we interact with software is through user interfaces.
+Their ease of use coupled with their intuitive nature has allowed for user interfaces to become an indispensable tool across contemporary software.
+These systems serve as a visually appealing packaging of function calls and event handlers, allowing complex event pipelines and data flows to be abstracted by buttons, text fields, menus, and so on.
+The catalyst for our research is grounded in the critical examination of current user interface systems, which, while omnipresent and essential, do not come without limitations.
 Traditional implementations of UIs often require the user to adhere to the methods and system constraints established by the developer and their design.
-This means that all UI components in an application have specific triggers and their invocation is limited to a strict sequence of user inputs within the applications' available features.
-Our paradigm would relieve the user of such restricted, stringent and static rule sets when utilizing software, fundamentally changing the landscape of how applications are developed, used and integrated across all sectors.
-It would allow for real-time intelligent and efficient control over complex tasks, enabling users to achieve substantially more, in significantly less time.
+This means that all UI components in an application have specific triggers and their invocation is limited to a strict sequence of user inputs within the applications' available features.\\

-Our research aims to foster this innovation by bridging the gap that exists between the research and practical integration of LLMs into UI systems.
-Through development and implementation, valuable empirical insights allow for a demonstration of how LLMs can not only integrate with UI systems but also revolutionize them.
-From enhancing accessibility for users with disabilities to streamlining complex workflows in enterprise systems, the implications are vast and worthy of exploration.
-This paper seeks to motivate and propagate a new wave of research and development in this direction, to realize the full potential of LLMs in creating more adaptive, intuitive, and efficient UI systems.
-This combination of deep theoretical exploration and practical application is vital for the next generation of software development.
+The substantial advancements made in the space of large language models, especially over the past few years, have exhibited a true ``cognitive" potential.
+This potent ability has unveiled innumerable new opportunities to revolutionize the way our software systems are expected to operate.
+It became clear to us that an end-to-end architecture employing textual semantic modelling of contemporary user interfaces, as well as leveraging familiar user prompting behaviour, could be crafted.
+Within our research, we explore our vision and progress toward developing such a UI architectural paradigm, which benefits from the integration of a custom multimodal engine powered by LLMs and state-of-the-art transformer models. \\

+Our proposed framework aims to textually model the semantics of UI components, giving them the ability to communicate effectively with an LLM-driven agent environment.
+The automated generation of metadescriptors and annotations modelling each UI component allows us to form a data structure that streamlines agent-based parsing and entity extraction.
+Through this, we facilitate a synergistic interaction between the software and the user, enabling a more intuitive and user-centred experience, rather than requiring the user to conform to the software's predefined structures.
+Thus, our framework aids in abstracting monotonous UI interactions with prompting mechanisms that serve as ``cognitively aware", powering automated function calling and data flow pipelines.
+This translates to fully speech-based and intelligent control over visual user interfaces.\\